maniartech/InternetObject-js/README.md

 #### Core Tokenization and Parsing Interfaces

-While performing tokenization and parsing, if an error is encountered, an exception is thrown.
-The exception contains the line and column number of the error.
-The exception may contain the token that caused the error.
+During the tokenization and parsing process, if an error is encountered, an exception is promptly thrown.
+This exception pinpoints the exact location of the error.
+Furthermore, the exception may also detail the specific token that instigated the error.

 ```ts
 const tokens = io.parser.tokenize(code)